benlubas/molten-nvim/docs/Notebook-Setup.md

 _TL;DR at the bottom_

+> [!NOTE]
+> Although I include sample configuration, this is **not** a replacement for reading the
+> readme for each plugin that I mention.
+Please setup each of these plugins individually
+> to ensure they're working before trying to use them all together.

-How to edit Jupyter Notebooks (`.ipynb` files) in neovim, using molten to run code.
+How to edit Jupyter Notebooks (`.ipynb` files) in neovim, using molten to run code, and load/save code cell output.

-This is how _I_ edit notebooks, there are other plugins that will do similar things you can see a list of them at the bottom of the README.
+This is how _I_ edit notebooks.
+It's the best experience you can get (in my opinion), but there are some extra features you can get with other plugins that I don't use but will mention at the bottom.

 ## The promise:

 \> your friend sends you a jupyter notebook file
 \> `nvim friends_file.ipynb`
-\> you see a markdown representation of the notebook
+\> you see a markdown representation of the notebook, including cell outputs and images
-\> `:MoltenImportOutput` - you see the cell outputs from the notebook
-\> you edit the notebook, with LSP autocomplete, and format the code cells before running your new code, and all the cells below it, watching the cells run as they run
+\> you edit the notebook, with LSP autocomplete, and format the code cells before running your new code, and all the cells below it, watching each cell output update as they run
-\> You admire the new chart, _in neovim_
 \> You write the file
 \> You send the `.ipynb` file, complete with your changes and the output of the code you ran, back to your friend

 ## The Setup:

-There are three main things required for a good notebook experience in neovim:
+There are four big things required for a good notebook experience in neovim:

 - Code running
+- Output viewing
-- LSP/autocomplete in a plaintext/markdown file
+- LSP features (autocomplete, go to definition/references, rename, format, etc.) in a plaintext/markdown file
 - File format conversion

-### Code Running
+### Code Running And Output Viewing with Molten

-We'll be using molten, a few configuration options will improve the experience.
+Shocker we'll be using molten.
+A few configuration options will dramatically improve the notebook experience of this plugin.

 ```lua
 -- I find auto open annoying, keep in mind setting this option will require setting